 See full copyright restrictions and permissions at the bottom of the sidebar (if you are on a small screen, the ‘sidebar’ may appear somewhere other than at the side).
 Content of this website may not be posted or “reposted” online, sold, or used in fee-based workshops without my permission.
-It may be shared off-line with certain restrictions – see full copyright info.
+It may be shared non-commercially off-line (for example with your friends, guild, or club if you are teaching for free) with certain restrictions – see full copyright info.

 Page 1: About Loop Braiding

 Page 4: A-fell, V-fell, Slentre, and hand-held loop braiding

 Page 7: Old English Pattern Books for Loop Braiding